 Charles Schwab Business Account

-Organizations of any size can set up investment accounts at Charles Schwab.
-The firm provides LLC investment accounts that include many benefits at low cost.
-However, there is a high initial deposit requirement.
+Companies, groups, and corporations of all sizes can open investment accounts at Charles Schwab.
+The firm offers investing accounts for Limited Liability Companies (LLCs) that include various benefits at affordable rates.
+However, a high initial deposit is also generally required to begin trading.

-Schwab will open an account for any of these LLC types:
+Schwab will open an investment account for any of the following Limited Liability Companies:

 - Single-Member LLC